Menu

 Outside of prisons, Spice is also becoming rife in many UK towns and cities.

-Test for Spice in Prisons
+Testing Methods for Spice in Prisons

 Many prisons now have started to test using a presumptive test kit for synthetic cannabis.
 The leading drug test kit for synthetic cannabis is manufactured in Europe by MMC International and sold in the UK by Zoom Testing.